Form Workplace Solutions. Workspace designs for more dynamic, flexible, and collaborative ways of working

 Forum areas

-Where space is available, create a specific area or Forum for ‘All Hands’ and collective company meetings.
-This space is important for employee communication, connectivity, and well-being.
+Where space is available, a dedicated forum area can support ‘All Hands’ meetings, company updates and collective conversations.
+This type of space is important for employee communication, connection and well-being.